 One of London’s real gems.
 In a city with little open space and parks that are usually rammed with people, the vast expanse of Kew Gardens can be a great day out.
 As it is more towards the edge of the city, you will need to consider transport more carefully.

-I recall Kew Gardens station being step free, but as there would be a big step to get onto the train, I had to arrange assisted travel with South West Trains, who organised a ramp to be placed.
+I recall Kew Gardens station being step free, but as there would be a big step to get onto the train, I had to arrange assisted travel with South Western Railway, who organised a ramp to be placed.
 I found the most interesting bit of Kew Gardens to be the special greenhouses, where the controlled conditions enable plant-life that usually can’t grow in a British climate.
 Like with the museums, Kew Gardens is pretty big – over 300 acres in fact – so if this is likely to cause any difficulties, plan your day.

 Kew Gardens website: information about the facilities, grounds, its pathways and terrain for wheelchair users.
 They also provide bus and walking tours for people with limited mobility.